Skip to main content

 When the time feels right, try speaking to them about the challenges and risks of being a young person in a relationship with someone who is older, which you can find on the ‘Basics’ tab.

-It is also worth helping them to think about whether they are in a healthy relationship or not.
+It is also worth helping them think about whether they are in a healthy relationship or not.
 For example, you could try asking:

-• can they be themselves around them?
+• can you be themself around them?

 Whatever they say, it is important not to tell them what to do, or to put pressure on them to end their relationship.
 Whatever they choose to do must be their decision.